bluebird75/luaunit/doc/2_changelog.rst

 New in version 3.2 - 12.
 Jul 2016
 ---------------------------------
 * Add command-line option to stop on first error or failure.
-See `Other options`_
+See :ref:`other-options`
 * Distinguish between failures (failed assertion) and errors
 * Support for new versions: Lua 5.3 and LuaJIT (2.0, 2.1 beta)
 * Validation of all lua versions on Travis CI and AppVeyor
 * Add compatibility layer with forked luaunit v2.x
 * Added documentation about development process.
-See `Developing luaUnit`_
+See :ref:`developing-luaUnit`
 * Improved support for table containing keys of type table.
 See :ref:`comparing-table-keys-table`
 * Small bug fixes, several internal improvements
 * Availability of a Luarock package.
 See `https://luarocks.org/modules/bluebird75/luaunit` .